uiua-lang/uiua/site/blog/a-uiua-type-system-text.md

 ## Formatting

 Uiua's formatter does more than *any* language that is even semi-popular.
-Not only does it turn words into glyphs and align brackets and things, but it also includes [Line Manipulation](https://www.uiua.org/tutorial/codetactility#line-manipulation), comment-rewriting ([Output Comments](https://www.uiua.org/tutorial/Basic%20Data%20Manipulation%20and%20Formatting#output-comments)), rich unicode demlimiters (as in [Modules](https://www.uiua.org/tutorial/Modules)), and snippet-like [multi-glyph aliases](https://www.uiua.org/docs/idioms#multi-aliases).
+Not only does it turn words into glyphs and align brackets and things, but it also includes [line manipulation](https://www.uiua.org/tutorial/codetactility#line-manipulation), comment-rewriting ([Output Comments](https://www.uiua.org/tutorial/Basic%20Data%20Manipulation%20and%20Formatting#output-comments)), rich unicode delimiters ([Modules](https://www.uiua.org/tutorial/Modules)), and snippet-like [multi-glyph aliases](https://www.uiua.org/docs/idioms#multi-aliases).

 The Uiua formatter is a fundamental part of how the language is meant to be used, and indeed it can be leveraged by a type system to do things other languages can't or don't.

 Some strongly typed languages like OCaml or TypeScript have very powerful type systems that can figure out a *lot* for you.
-You often don't even need to provide types anotations for certain things.
+You often don't even need to provide types annotations for certain things.
 However, this can cause problems when, for example, the type of the value you return from a function is not what you think it is.
-This can then bubble up through multiple functions and the resulting type error is attatched to code far from where the actual problem is.
-So people write the type anotation even when they don't strictly have to.
+This can then bubble up through multiple functions and the resulting type error is attached to code far from where the actual problem is.
+So people write the type annotation even when they don't strictly have to.
 But if they write the annotations anyway, what was the point of making the type systems so powerful in the first place?

-Uiua's new type system can figure out some argument and output types and then *insert them* into the code itself, allowing the user to verify the correctness of their function without having to explictely specify return types themselves.
-Other languages may have LSP inmplementations that provide this as a code action, but Uiua can give it first-class support and closely integrate it into the language.
+Uiua's new type system can figure out some argument and output types and then *insert them* into the code itself, allowing the user to verify the correctness of their function without having to explicitly specify return types themselves.
+Other languages may have LSP implementations that provide this as a code action, but Uiua can give it first-class support and closely integrate it into the language.

+We'll see further down how Uiua can take advantage of the formatter to insert types.

 ## [`⊨ validate`](https://uiua.org/docs/validate)

 [`⊨ validate`](https://uiua.org/docs/validate) is a new function that takes both a *type specification* and a value and either returns the value unchanged or errors if the type specification does not match the value.
 Like everything else in Uiua, the type specification is just an array.
+This is so that while you have to know how to construct a type specification for the type you want, you still write it in normal Uiua rather than a separate language.

 You can read the specifics of type specifications in [`⊨ validate`](https://uiua.org/docs/validate)'s documentation, but in short, it is either a scalar character representing the scalar type, a list of numbers representing the shape, or a box list containing both the scalar type and the axis lengths. `∞ infinity` serves as a wildcard axis length.
 Most of the scalar characters specifying types have single-glyph [constants](https://www.uiua.org/docs/constants) that format from an alias, such as `nat` -> `ℕ` for natural numbers.